sisrfeng/coc-wiki/F.A.Q.md

 Here's some common problems that you may need to understand when working with coc.nvim.

+## Highlight of floating window doesn't looks right/

+Some colorscheme use highlight contrast background colors for `Pmenu` which is linked with `CocFloating` used for floating window highlight, you can overwrite `CocFloating` with a low contrast background color or use colorscheme that works fine by default, for example: https://github.com/morhetz/gruvbox

 ## How could I use omnifunc option to trigger completion of coc.nvim?

 You can't, there's no such function provided for omnifunc option, because vim's omnifunc always block and LSP features like triggerCharacters and incomplete response can't work.